coolasice1999/3D-Printing/Solder Holder/ReadMe.md

 Solder dispenser for up to two 250g (26x63mm) spools of solder and six 16,5mm holes for tools or flux pens.

+UPDATE: "Solder Holder v2 - solder sucker" has four 16,5mm holes and one 21mm hole for a flux pen.
+I have not printed this version yet.

 Print the following parts for a working set